 You will probably have a feeding tube for 1 to 2 months after surgery.
 This will help you get enough calories so that you start to gain weight.
 You will also be on a special diet when you first get home.

-You may be using a feeding tube when you go home.
-You will probably use it only at nighttime.
+If you will be using a feeding tube at home, you will probably use it only at night.
 The feeding tube will not interfere with your normal daytime activities.

 You may have diarrhea when you are using a feeding tube, or even when you start eating regular foods again.

 Drink fluids 30 minutes after you eat solid food.
 Take 30 to 60 minutes to finish a drink.